hrrmrr/sesame-avatar-tampermonkey/README.md

 # sesame-avatar-tampermonkey
-Tampermonkey script (written by Claude AI) to replace the green circle on app.sesame.com with an image and pulsing waveform
+Tampermonkey script (written by Claude AI) to replace the green circle on app.sesame.com with an image and an audio-sensitive waveform.

 Default images are AI-generated profile pics, but can be changed by modifying the ``AVATARS`` variable on line 16.